Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution

-Next, we perform the same measurements of {\medfgas} in terms of {\sigmafil} and present the results in Figure~\ref{fig:medfgas_sigmafil}.
+We measure {\medfgas} in terms of {\sigmafil} and present the results in Figure~\ref{fig:medfgas_sigmafil}.
 As in Figure~\ref{fig:medssfr_sigmafil}, we present the relationship {\medfgas}-{\sigmafil} for all galaxies (top), central galaxies (middle) and satellite galaxies (bottom) for three different mass ranges and six different redshifts.
 The data points and error bars represent the medians and bootstrapped errors, respectively, and the dashed curves represent the best-fit relationships of the functional form in Eq.~\ref{eq:betamodel}, where now $Y={\medfgas}$ and $Y_0$ is the value of {\medfgas} at $X_0$.

-There is a pronounced decline in the median gas fraction with increasing filament line density for all masses at redshifts $z\leq1$.
-At $z=0$, there is very little gas on average in galaxies living in the thickest filaments, which explains the corresponding lack of star formation in these regions.
+There is a pronounced decline in the median gas fraction with increasing filament line density for all masses at redshifts $z\leq1$. {\medfgas} drops by at least a factor of two from ${\sigmafil}\sim10^6~\mathrm{Mpc}^{-1}$ to $\sim10^9~\mathrm{Mpc}^{-1}$ at this epoch.
+At $z=0$, there is very little gas on average in galaxies near the highest filament line densities, which explains the corresponding lack of star formation in these regions.
 However, this is caused by satellite galaxies, whose gas fractions strongly depend on {\sigmafil} for all masses.
 On the other hand, the gas fractions of centrals are almost independent of {\sigmafil} across mass and redshift.
-Interestingly, we saw a noticeable decline with {\sigmafil} in {\medssfr} of centrals of high mass at $z\leq0.5$ in Figure~\ref{fig:medssfr_sigmafil} (middle row).
-Thus, massive centrals at later times likely have physical mechanisms acting on their gas supplies in the thickest filaments that reduce their star formation efficiency.
-Finally, we note that the median gas fraction has a non-negligible dependence on line density up to $z=4$ for all galaxies, satellites, and high-mass centrals.
-The same is not true for the median sSFR, implying differential star formation efficiencies in different cosmic web environments.
-For satellites, most of the filament line density dependence of star formation can be explained by the corresponding dependence on the gas content of galaxies.
-We further discuss the difference in star formation efficiencies in different filamentary environments below.